 Modern Foreign Languages

 At Grove Street Primary School, we are keen to promote and spark interest into the study of a foreign language that is relevant to our pupils.
 Learning a foreign language is becoming increasingly important in today’s society, therefore we aim to embed the language into our curriculum to ensure that children leave our school with solid foundations to progress throughout secondary school.
+We aim to provide cultural capital by giving children opportunities to communicate with native speakers, explore other cultures and respect others way of life.
 Spanish is taught for one hour a week across key stage two (ages 7-11), as per statutory guidance in the National Curriculum.

 In Spanish pupils will learn to: